TitanHero/Dns-resolvercrypt-english/README.md

-## Importan this proyect was moved to Gitlab here only is the README,
+## :warning: Importan this proyect was moved to Gitlab here's only the README if you want to clone the repo follow this link: :warning:

 # Dns-resolvercrypt-english